plankp/simple-script/README.md

 There are two (and a half?) parts to this:
 1. The compiler, you need jdk 8+.
 This will convert the source code into IR.
 2. The IR converter, you need perl5.
-This will convert the IR into x86-64 NASM code (SysV calling convention).
+This will convert the IR into x86-64 code (SysV calling convention).
-3. NASM if you want to assemble the code emitted by the IR converter.
+3. NASM or GAS if you want to assemble the code emitted by the IR converter.

 How to run this?